How to celebrate women this year (and every year)

 Ways to Observe National Pregnancy, Infant and Child Loss Awareness Month

-• If you know someone who has faced a loss, offer practical help like cooking meals or doing yardwork.
+- If you know someone who has faced a loss, find ways to support them.
+Offer practical help like cooking meals or doing yardwork.
 Ask them what would help them most; each person is different.

 October 11: International Day of the Girl Child